Shimrockx/APM-Meter/README.md

 ### Note: This Project will surely be updated

-An app for global windows user actions mouse, keyboard events to increment number and get APM and APS.
+An app for global windows user actions mouse, keyboard events to increment number and get APM and APS

 Kindly report only issues/bugs here.